blablalf/tet-rust_public/README.md

 * When am I able to just put a return value whitout the return keyword

 ## Bugs
-* If you complete too many lines at once, there is an overflow bug
+* If you complete too many lines at once, there is an overflow bug -> Fixed
 * You can't rotate the tetrimino one it is placed or if it is collisionning
-* The game over appears to soon
+* The game over appears to soon -> Fixed
 * If you rotate the tetrimino at the last moment, it could possibly be badly placed